Illustration by PRINT MAFIA

 He was the ultimate keeper of secrets, lurking in the shadows of American history.
 He toppled banana republics, planned the Bay of Pigs invasion and led the Watergate break-in.
 Now he would reveal what he’d always kept hidden: who killed JFK

 EDITOR’S NOTE: Ordinarily we would tease a few paragraphs from the story and then send you to RS’s web site, but for reasons unclear this article is no longer there.
 Hence we have run it here in its entirety.
-It originally ran in the spring of 2007, but we are posting this today to mark the 49th anniversary of the Kennedy assassination.
+It originally ran in the spring of 2007, but we are posting this today to mark the 52nd anniversary of the Kennedy assassination.
 We will leave it to the reader to assess the validity of the allegations herein.

 Once, when the old spymaster thought he was dying, his eldest son came to visit him at his home in Miami.
 The scourges recently had been constant and terrible: lupus, pneumonia, cancers of the jaw and prostate, gangrene, the amputation of his left leg.
 It was like something was eating him up.
 Long past were his years of heroic service to the country.
 In the CIA, he’d helped mastermind the violent removal of a duly elected leftist president in Guatemala and assisted in subterfuges that led to the murder of Che Guevara.